Stackerstan/mindmachine/README.md

 git push //update your remote fork with the changes you just pulled from upstream master
 ```
 5. Create a local branch on your machine `git checkout -b branch_name` (it's usually a good idea to call the branch something that describes the problem you are solving). _Never_ develop on the `master` branch, as the `master` branch is exclusively used to accept incoming changes from `upstream:master` and you'll run into problems if you try to use it for anything else.
 6. Solve the problem in the absolute most simple and fastest possible way with the smallest number of changes humanly possible.
 Tell other people what you're doing by putting _very clear and descriptive comments in your code_.

+To develp on "testnet" such that you don't damage mainnet with your experiments, edit the config file in `~/mindmachine/config.yaml` and set `donotpropagate` to `true`.

-When you think's it's solved, make sure you didn't break anything:
+When you think whatever problem you are solving is really solved, make sure you didn't break anything:
 ```
 make reset
 //And then verify that you successfully reproduce the latest state and reach the current Bitcoin tip height.